|

 Reliable authority |

-of healing from the right motive.
-On the other hand, if you had the inclination
+power of healing from the right motive.
+On the other hand, if you had the

-or power to practise wrongly and then should adopt Christian Science, the wrong
+inclination or power to practise wrongly and then should adopt Christian

-power would be destroyed.
-You do not deny the mathematician's right to
+Science, the wrong power would be destroyed.
+You do not deny the

 Winning the field |